adidoesnt/cs4211-pokemon-battle-model/README.md

 ## Usage of the automated pcsp file generator

-- The python notebook is hosted on Google Colab [here]
+- The python notebook is hosted on Google Colab [here] (A gmail account is required to access it)
 - Proceed to the link and follow the steps below

 ### Steps